regunakyle/regunakyle/content/projects.md

 When triggered, the app replace all Traditional Chinese characters with their Simplified Chinese variant (one-to-one mapping).

 This is actually a built-in feature of iOS.
 So far I am unable to find an equivalent in the Android ecosystem, so I am going to write it myself.

-### Realtime AI Chat Web

-A simple webapp that allow users to chat with an AI in voice.
-Requires TTS, STT and a generic LLM chat model.

-Motivated by the urge to prank my friends with a voice-activated AI.